breezystatic77/breezystatic77.github.io/commands.md

 th!info Aragorn
 ```

 ?> To get info about a character from one of their messages, react to a (recent) message from them with a ❓.
 Thespian will DM you a message.
+[More info](reactions#❓)

 ## `list`